Understanding family history of pancreatic cancer

 Having a family history of pancreatic cancer, or an inherited gene change, does not mean that you or your relatives will develop pancreatic cancer.

 For more information about family history and genetic testing for pancreatic cancer, speak to your GP.
-It can help to write down everything you know about your family’s history of pancreatic cancer to aid in that discussion.
+It can help to write down everything you know about your family’s history of pancreatic cancer before your appointment to help your discussion.

-Your GP may organise a referral to a Family Cancer Clinic, where you can speak to a genetic counsellor about your risk.
+Your GP may organise a referral to a Family Cancer Clinic, where a genetic counsellor can discuss your risk and whether genetic testing may be appropriate for you or other family members.

 It’s the first of its kind in Australia and aims to build robust national data to support a long-term, government-backed screening program for those most at risk in Australia.